 Excel templates are provided for reporting the results of experiments.
 These templates contain anchor results that were generated by running SCM with the SCC specific encoder settings given in Section 2.6.

-The reference software SCM-4.0 is expected to be used for the experiments.
+The reference software SCM-8.1 is suggested to be used for the experiments.
 It is available at:

-https://hevc.hhi.fraunhofer.de/svn/svn_HEVCSoftware/tags/HM-16.x+SCM-4.0
+https://hevc.hhi.fraunhofer.de/svn/svn_HEVCSoftware/tags/HM-16.12+SCM-8.1/

 Notes: